D-8 Organization for Economic Cooperation: Structure

 The Summit, which is convened every two years, has the highest level of authority, and is composed of the leaders of each member state.

 The Council is the principal decision-making body and forum for consideration of issues relating to the and is composed of the foreign affairs ministers of each member state.

-The Commission has executive authority, and is composed of Commissioners appointed by beach member state's government.
+The Commission has executive authority, and is composed of Commissioners appointed by each member state's government.
 Commissioners are responsible for promoting compliance with directives in their respective nation.
 Finally, an executive director is appointed by D-8 members to facilitate communication and to act in a supervisory capacity during each summit or lower-level assembly.